 An award sum designated by the Board is given to the doctoral degree applicant who receives the highest evaluation score.
 Isabel Hampton Robb was an American nurse theorist, author, nursing school administrator and early leader.
 Hampton was the first Superintendent of Nurses at the Johns Hopkins School of Nursing.
 She wrote several influential textbooks, and helped to found the organizations that became known as the National League for Nursing, the International Council of Nurses, and the American Nurses Association.

 Isabel McIsaac Scholarship

 An award sum designated by the NEF Board is given to the master's degree applicant who receives the highest evaluation score.
-Isabel McIssac was the first chairman of the original memorial fund created in Isabel Hampton Robb’s name.
-From 1915-1954 two funds, the Isabel Hampton Robb Fund and the Isabel McIssac Memorial Fund, were administered by the Isabel Hampton Robb Memorial Fund Committee.
+Isabel McIsaac was the first chairman of the original memorial fund created in Isabel Hampton Robb’s name.
+From 1915-1954 two funds, the Isabel Hampton Robb Fund and the Isabel McIsaac Memorial Fund, were administered by the Isabel Hampton Robb Memorial Fund Committee.
 In 1954 with the addition of a third fund the name of the committee was changed to Nurses Educational Funds, Inc.

 Jane Eleanor Knox Scholarship